hackbinghamton/IntroToProgrammingWorkshop/ChoosingTechnologiesAndPrototyping.md

 Before starting to add ML to your project, stop to consider whether or not you are trying to perform one of these 4 tasks, and if you have enough data to make an accurate model.

-Now that you know **when** to use ML, stop by our Machine Learning Workshop to learn about **how** to start using it in your projects.
+Now that you know **when** to use ML, stop by our Machine Learning Workshop on October 19 to learn about **how** to start using it in your projects.

 ### Databases